Kristeen Young

-Kristeen Young (born 1975) is an American singer-songwriter and pianist.
+Kristeen Young is an American singer-songwriter and pianist.
 Originally from St. Louis, Missouri, Young began playing piano as a child.
-She has released seven studio albums.
-Young has also sung with several artists including David Bowie, Morrissey, Brian Molko of Placebo and The Damned.
+She has released eleven studio albums.
+Young has also sung with several artists including David Bowie, Morrissey, Brian Molko of Placebo, and the Damned.
 She also recorded with record producer Tony Visconti, drummer Dave Grohl, and guitarist Nick Zinner.